kendayao/Memo/README.md

 ## User Story

-As a busy programmer, I want a to-do-list application to keep track of my daily chores.
+As a programmer, I want a notes application to keep notes as I learn new technologies

 ## Installation